Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Results

 \subsubsection{Semantic NMF}

 In Table \ref{tab:semantic_letters}, we display the topic keywords discovered by implementing semantic NMF (Section \ref{subsec:Semantic_NMF_method}) on the Initial Letter data set.
 Those topics are hard to interpret due to the lack of a single focus in one topic or missing relevant information for understanding.
-For example, both Topic $5$ and $7$ describe shooting incidents.
-Topic $1$ and $3$ are related to signing different forms, indicated by keywords ``signed" in Topic $1$ and ``petition" in Topic $3$, yet the detailed information about those forms are not revealed under these topics.
+For example, both Topic $5$ and Topic $7$ describe shooting incidents.
+Topics $1$ and $3$ are related to signing different forms, indicated by keywords ``signed" in Topic $1$ and ``petition" in Topic $3$, yet the detailed information about those forms are not revealed under these topics.
 To address issues of lacking focus and low interpretability, we then highlight a set of keywords provided by CIP by increasing their weight by a factor of $1.5$ in the data matrix $X$.
 The majority of highlighted keywords are related to physical evidence and the full set is attached in the Appendix \ref{subsec:keywords Highlighted}.

 In Table \ref{tab:semantic_key_letters}, we display the topic keywords formed by semantic NMF with keyword highlighting (Section \ref{subsubsec:Semantic_NMF_KH_method}) on the Initial Letter data set.
 We find that the topic results are more specific when compared with semantic NMF without keyword highlighting.
-Though Topic $2$ and $5$ all focus on evidence, their keywords show that they are related to two different types of evidence, fingerprint and camera footage.
-Topic $5$ can also be associated with traffic incidents.
+Topic $5$ focuses on evidence such as camera footage; other keywords, such as "driving" or "car", in this topic can also be associated with traffic incidents.
+Topic $7$ focuses on general evidence that might appear in the courtroom during appellate such as eyewitness's claim or transcripts.

 \FloatBarrier